gar1t/e2/doc/tutorial.rst

    :language: erlang
    :lines: 12-13

-The init result defines the task *state* that will be provided in the first call to ``handle_task/1``.
+The init result defines the initial task *state*, which is used in the first call to ``handle_task/1``.

-What's the point of a separate "init" phase -- why not consolidate the startup logic in the "start" function?
+What's the point of a separate *init* phase -- why not consolidate the startup logic in the "start" function?

 This is a nuanced point that gets to the heart of Erlang's application